Staffordshire Hoard at Birmingham Museum and Art Gallery

 Conservation of the Hoard is taking place at Birmingham Museums and Art Gallery.
 Due to conservation work, research work and occasional photography and filming days we cannot guarantee which objects will be on display in the gallery.
 If you would like to check before your visit please phone: 0121 303 1966 or email: BMAG.Enquiries@birminghammuseums.org.uk

-Long-term, the team is working to raise money to create a permanent display that will uncover the secrets of the jewellery-makers who crafted the exquisite pieces of the hoard, with little more than primitive tools.
+Long-term, a new permanent display, due to open Autumn 2014, will uncover the secrets of the jewellery-makers who crafted the exquisite pieces of the hoard, with little more than primitive tools.
 It will also uncover little-known trading routes between the UK and eastern climes that carried the gold and garnets to our shores.